chezyio/SC3010/README.md

 ##### Defenses against Cross Site Scripting

 -   Use Content Security Policy (CSP)
-    -   Instruct browser to only use resources loaded form specific places
+    -   Instruct browser to only use resources loaded from specific places
     -   Policies are enforced by browser
         -   Disallow all inline scripts
         -   Only allowing scripts from specific domains